sebanalysis/sebbeck.com/_posts/2023-06-06-hundred-years-war.md

 This confluence of interests was known as the Anglo-Burgundian faction, supporters of Henry V. The French rump-state was known as the 'Armagnac' or 'Royalist' faction, supporters of the dauphin, Charles VII.

-The following is England at the height of it's power in the hundred years war un 1329.
+The following is England at the height of it's power in the hundred years war in 1329.

 ![E4BSGBtUcAUS4H8.jpg](/assets/E4BSGBtUcAUS4H8.jpg)